mvolkmann/blog/src/zig.md

 to be imported from outside its source file.

 The convention for function names is to use camelCase.
+If the function returns a type, the name should begin with an uppercase letter.

 The parameter list is a comma-separated list of parameter declarations.
 The syntax for each parameter declaration is `{name}: {type}`.